1919 World Series: Chicago White Sox

 Jackson was the unquestioned star of the White Sox.
 The left fielder hit .351 that season, fourth in the league and in the AL's top five in slugging percentage, RBI, total bases and base hits.
 He was not the only star in a lineup with hardly a weak spot, as former Philadelphia Athletics superstar leadoff hitter Eddie Collins, one of the greatest second basemen of all time, was still going strong in his early thirties, hitting .319 with a .400 on-base percentage.
 Right fielder Nemo Leibold hit .302 with 81 runs scored.
 First baseman Chick Gandil hit .290, third baseman Buck Weaver .296, and center fielder Oscar "Hap" Felsch hit .275 and tied Jackson for the team lead in home runs with only seven (as the dead-ball era was coming to a close).
 Even typical "good field, no hit" catcher Ray Schalk hit .282 that year, and shortstop Swede Risberg was not an automatic out with the .256 average and 38 RBI.
 Gleason's bench contained two impressive hitters, outfielder Shano Collins and infielder Fred McMullin, both veterans of the 1917 series.

-The 1919 pitching staff was led by a pair of aces and a very promising rookie.
-Knuckleballer Eddie Cicotte had become one of the AL's best pitchers after turning 30 and discovering the "shine ball;" he had won 28 games for the 1917 champions, and after an off-year in 1918 had come back with a hefty 29–7, leading the league in wins and second in earned run average to Washington's veteran "Big Train" Walter Johnson.
-Next came Claude "Lefty" Williams, at 23–11 and 2.64.
-Twenty-six-year-old rookie Dickey Kerr started only 17 games, but turned in a solid 13–7 and 2.88.
-Fourth in the rotation was Urban "Red" Faber, who had beaten the Giants three times in the 1917 series but had an off-year in 1919 at 11–9 and 3.83 in 20 starts.
-He was ill and unable to pitch in the 1919 series, limiting Gleason to three top-of-the-line starters for what could be nine games.
+Eddie Cicotte recorded a 29–7 record, leading the league in wins and ranking second in earned run average to Walter Johnson.
+Claude "Lefty" Williams finished with a 23–11 record and a 2.64 ERA.
+Dickey Kerr started 17 games and recorded a 13–7 record with a 2.88 ERA.
+Urban "Red" Faber had an 11–9 record with a 3.83 ERA in 20 starts.
+Faber was unable to pitch in the series due to illness, leaving manager Kid Gleason with three starting pitchers.

 However, all was not well in the White Sox camp.
 Tension ran high between many of the players and Comiskey given his penny-pinching ways, memorialized in two urban legends: (1) that he told Gleason to shut down Cicotte in the last days of the regular season to prevent him from winning thirty games, a milestone which would have earned him a sizeable $10,000 bonus; (2) that many derided the White Sox as the "Black Sox" because Comiskey wouldn't pay to have their uniforms laundered regularly, and they became blacker and blacker due to accumulated sweat, grime and dirt.